mbouffier/noce-lab.github.io/content/posts/research/math.md

+### Learning novel concepts

-* Borghesani, V., de Hevia, M. D., Viarouge, A., Chagas, P. P., Eger, E., & Piazza, M. (2018).
-Processing number and length in the parietal cortex: Sharing resources, not a common code.
-Cortex.
+> Borghesani, V., de Hevia, M. D., Viarouge, A., Chagas, P. P., Eger, E., & Piazza, M. (2018). **Processing number and length in the parietal cortex: Sharing resources, not a common code**. _Cortex_

 Ten is more than seven.
 And 5 cm are more than 3 cm.
 How similar are the neural processes in action to perform these comparisons?
 Univariate analysis of  fMRI data suggest that both numerical and spatial magnitude comparisons recruit a bilateral occipito-parietal network.
 However, multivariate analysis indicate that the underlying representational content differ.
 Thus numerical and spatial magnitudes appear to share common neural resources, yet not a common neural code.